nam-pi/frontend-assets/texts/about/en-GB.md

 # About

-This website as well as the underlying data and software are a product of the project _NAMPI - Nuns and Monks - Prosopograhical Interfaces_ that was conducted between 2019 and 2021 as part of the
-[go!digital Next Generation](https://www.oeaw.ac.at/foerderungen/godigital/godigital-next-generation-ausgewaehlte-projekte#c84827)
-grant programme of the Austrian Academy of Sciences.
+This website as well as the underlying data and software are a product of the project _NAMPI - Nuns and Monks - Prosopographical Interfaces_ that was conducted between 2019 and 2021 as part of the [go!digital Next Generation](https://www.oeaw.ac.at/foerderungen/godigital/godigital-next-generation-ausgewaehlte-projekte#c84827) grant programme of the Austrian Academy of Sciences.